-that these regulations implement minimum requirements for vessels bound for or leaving European Community ports and carrying dangerous or polluting goods.
+that these regulations implement minimum requirements for vessels bound for or leaving United Kingdom ports and carrying dangerous or polluting goods

 The Regulations aim to ensure that in the event of an incident, the relevant 'Competent Authority' has ready access to information about the cargo on board the ship involved.
-In the United Kingdom the Competent Authority is the Maritime & Coastguard Agency (MCA).Definitions (from SI 2004 No 2110)
+In the United Kingdom the Competent Authority is the Maritime & Coastguard Agency (MCA).Definitions (from Statutory Instrument 2004 No. 2110)

-(d) solids referred to in Appendix B of the BC Code;
+(d) solids referred to in Appendix B of the BC Code, or

 (e) goods in respect of whose carriage appropriate preconditions have been imposed in accordance with paragraph 1.1.3 of the IBC Code or paragraph 1.1.6 of the IGC Code.